hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/1-tool-data/README.md

 In the case of interpolation operation such as linear or circular interpolation, the trajectory will be created based on the TCP, so the length and angle of the tool should be accurately set before the teaching.

-The Hi6 controller performs control based on the dynamics of the robot.
+The ${cont_model} controller performs control based on the dynamics of the robot.
 The robot can operate quickly and safely only when the weight, center, and inertia of the tool are correctly set.
 If the weight, center, and inertia values of the tool are incorrect or wrong, serious problems may occur in the performance and service life of the robot.

 In particular, in the case of using the tool change function, all tool information related to tool change, not only the information about each tool, but also separate numbers assigned to disconnected tools, should be inputted for the use.
 Moreover, even during the handling operation, the attachment/detachment status of the workpiece should be assigned to each tool number for the use.